typeddjango/django-stubs/README.md

 from django.db.models.manager import BaseManager from django.db.models.query import QuerySet

+# NOTE: there are probably other items you'll need to monkey patch depending on
+# your version.
 for cls in (QuerySet, BaseManager):
     cls.__class_getitem__ = classmethod(lambda cls, *args, **kwargs: cls)  # type: ignore [attr-defined]
 ```